Steven Parrino: Art work

 Parrino was born in New York City in 1958 and grew up on Long Island.
-The family was Albanian-Arbëreshë originally from Sicily.
-He earned an associate of applied science degree from SUNY Farmingdale in 1979 and a bachelor of fine arts degree from Parsons The New School for Design in 1982.

-Parrino began producing art at the end of the 1970s.
-His oeuvre includes paintings, sculpture collage and drawings.
+The family was originally from Sicily.
+He earned an associate of applied science degree from SUNY Farmingdale in 1979 and a bachelor of fine arts degree from Parsons The New School for Design in 1982, but Parrino began producing art at the end of the 1970s.
+His oeuvre includes paintings, sculpture collage, film, sound recordings, text and drawings.
 He was driven, as he said himself, by his ‘necrophiliac interest’ in painting, which at that time had been pronounced dead.
 As early as 1981 he detached the canvas from the stretcher in places to create rough, folded, cleft surfaces, thus achieving a literal deconstruction of painting.

 Parrino first showed his paintings of deep-seated pessimism at Gallery Nature Morte, an East Village gallery, in 1984, when he emerged as part of a strain of postmodernism called Neo-Geo post-conceptual art.
 The idea of neo-conceptual art (sometimes later termed post-conceptual art) was clearly articulated for Parrino by Tricia Collins and Richard Milazzo in the early 1980s when they brought to prominence a whole new generation of artists through their copious writings and curatorial activity.
 It was their exhibitions and writings that originally fashioned the theoretical context for Parrino's new kind of neo (or post) conceptual art; one that argued simultaneously against Neo-Expressionism and The Pictures Generation.
 It was through this context that the work of many of the artists associated with Neo-Conceptualism (or what some of the critics reductively called Simulationism and Neo Geo) was first brought together: artists such as Parrino, Ross Bleckner, James Welling, Richard Prince, Peter Nagy, Joseph Nechvatal, Sarah Charlesworth, Mark Innerst, Allan McCollum, Peter Halley, Jonathan Lasker, Haim Steinbach, Philip Taaffe, Robert Gober and Saint Clair Cemin.

-Within this context Parrino called his mauled canvases misshaped paintings, in response to the shaped paintings of the sixties.
+Within this context Parrino called his mauled canvases, such as Untitled Painting No. 4 (2000), misshaped paintings in cheeky response to the shaped paintings of the sixties.

 In addition to painting, Parrino exhibited painted environments that involved monochrome walls pounded with sledgehammers such as the 13 plaster panels painted black and smashed to pieces as a memorial to the Punk legend Joey Ramone called 13 Shattered Panels for Joey Ramone (2001).
 He also made films of the making of these environments along with sleek metal sculptures whose bent and folded elements related to his misshaped canvases.
 He also exhibited photographs of his desktop strewn with the newspaper stories, magazine spreads and music albums that often inspired him.
 Parrino used intentionally provocative subjects like abstract swastikas, rebel flags, and silhouettes of Russ Meyer starlets, Elvis Presley as rendered by Andy Warhol, the Hells Angels, Johnny Cash, and other works by Andy Warhol.
 His work has been called "mannered, Romantic, formulaic, conceptualist-formalist heavy-metal boy-art abstraction" by the art critic Jerry Saltz.